audioxide/data/data/posts/20210324-reviews-lana-del-rey-chemtrails-over-the-country-club.md

   - "#ebe7e6"
   - "#a5a5a7"
 pullquote: Del Rey’s brand of dream pop has never felt more soothing
 summary: Vintage Del Rey (in both senses of the word), though the curious thing about the record is that it flies highest when she sounds least like herself.
-The songs flicker between sepia and technicolor, giving tantalising sense of where she might go next.
+The songs flicker between sepia and technicolor, giving a tantalising sense of where she might go next.
 week: 263
 blurb: Vintage Del Rey (in both senses of the word), though the curious thing about the record is that it flies highest when she sounds least like herself.
 artistMBID: b7539c32-53e7-4908-bda3-81449c367da6